xhyrom/transiq/kaeru/README.md

-**kaeru** is a tiny tool that maps bus stop names back to their GPS coordinates.
+**kaeru** is a tool that maps bus stop names to their GPS coordinates and administrative regions.